Treating Gum Recession

 Your Gums Matter

 When most people picture beautiful smiles, they think about the shape, color, and spacing of their teeth.
 However, those pink gums are just as crucial to the overall look and health of your teeth.
 Unfortunately, if you aren’t careful, your gums could recede away from your gum line, making your mouth look unhealthy.
-Recessed gums can also cause extreme dental sensitivity since the area near your dental roots has a thinner layer of protective enamel.
+Receded gums can also cause extreme dental sensitivity since the area near your dental roots has a thinner layer of protective enamel.

 Why Gums Recede